LiseNouri/Thermal/ThermalBook/Unit1.md

 # Background Theory and Key Concepts

 This chapter will introduce some background theory and key concepts needed for thermal engineering.
+## Thermal Control Objectives

+Spacecraft operate in environments with extreme and variable temperatures, which can significantly impact system performance and reliability.
+The following points highlight why thermal control, analysis, and engineering are essential for a successful space mission:

+*Operational Temperature Ranges: Spacecraft equipment only functions properly within specific temperature limits.
+For example, batteries may lose charge if they become too cold or could overheat and explode.
+Similarly, propulsion system fuel or thermal system fluids can freeze if temperatures drop too low.

+*Temperature Gradients: Managing temperature differences across the spacecraft is also important.
+Uneven temperatures can cause deformation, which is especially critical in precision systems like optical instruments, as it can affect measurement accuracy.
+Additionally, temperature gradients can introduce mechanical stresses, particularly at bonded interfaces which can potentially lead to structural failure.

+*Material Fatigue: Repeated temperature swings can lead to material fatigue over time, compromising the integrity of spacecraft components.

+*Material Property Changes: Extreme temperatures can alter material properties.
+For instance, adhesives may outgas at high temperatures, and materials can become brittle under cryogenic conditions.

+*Performance-Dependent Temperatures: Certain systems require specific temperature conditions for optimal performance.
+For example, solar cells operate more efficiently at lower temperatures, sensors generate less noise when cooler, and a 3D printer must heat materials to their melting point to function properly.

 ## Types of Heat tranfer